centreon/centreon-archived/doc/en/release_notes/centreon-2.5/centreon-2.5.4.rst

 - #5926: Centreon-Broker-2.7.x compatibility
 - #5929: Fix problem in import service groups by cfg file
 - #5942: Fix compatibility with IE
-- #5946: Problem in reporting due to acknowledgement
+- #5946: Problem in reporting due to acknowledgment
 - #5986: Session's Id does not change after logout

 Features